This post was originally published on May 22, 2023, and extensively updated on July 10, 2024.

 Tax Implications of Getting Married

 Getting married has tax implications that go beyond choosing a filing status.
-Here are some of the things you’ll need to know:
+Here are some

-• Name changes: If one spouse is taking the other’s surname, you’ll need to inform the Social Security Administration, so they can update their records.
+- Name changes: If one spouse is taking the other’s surname, you’ll need to inform the Social Security Administration so they can update their records.

-• W-4 forms: If one or both of you work, you’ll need to update your W-4 forms with your employer to reflect your marital status.
+- W-4 forms: If one or both of you work, you’ll need to update your W-4 forms with your employer to reflect your marital status.

-• Tax brackets: Your tax bracket may change after you get married, particularly if one spouse has a much higher or much lower income than the other.
+- Tax brackets: Your tax bracket may change after you get married, particularly if one spouse has a much higher or much lower income than the other.

 We’ll go into greater detail about tax brackets later in this guide.

 If you have large itemized deductions on the other hand, it may make more sense to file separately to maximize your allowable deductions.
-There are also advantages to filing separately for couples who are separated and/or planning to divorce.
+There are also benefits to filing separately for couples who are separated and/or planning to divorce.

 Overview of Married Filing Jointly